Abhinav-1703/Epicure_Task/README.md

   Probably subscribed after ESP already published status.
 Press the Ping button or restart GUI.

 - **If there is no UART response**
-  Double-check ESP TX → STM RX, ESP RX ← STM TX, and common ground.
+  Double-check ESP TX2 → STM RX, ESP RX2 ← STM TX, and common ground.
   Confirm baud rate is the same (115200 recommended).

 - **If MQTT shows nothing**